caleblstone/Nice-Tapes/README.md

 *The link to the audio files and tracklist images will be determined by our hosting method --- we can add more details of how to find this information once we decide how that is being done.

+**IMPORTANT** Tapes must be uploaded in order starting at tape 1.
+Skipping a tape will result in an inaccurate tape counter.

 **How to Build the Site**